 The instrument must be in a playable state, from not too worn-out from heavy use to the point where it would not still play.

-In this case and whenever possible, you can perform a test session in order to check the sound and make sure that everything is in order.
+In this case and whenever possible, you can perform a test session to check the sound and make sure that everything is in order.

 You can also use a tuner to make sure that it plays in tune and is in perfect condition.

-If you know how to ensure this condition prior to purchasing, then simply do so and don’t waste money on something that isn’t going to sound good or not playable.
+If you know how to ensure this condition before purchasing, then simply do so and don’t waste money on something that isn’t going to sound good or not playable.

 The Type of Trombone